Cutface Creek

 Summary:

 Cutface Creek is a very popular stop for tourists just South of Grand Marais.
 It gets a lot of traffic, especially during peak Summer months.
 For this reason, I would taper your expectations on finding anything spectacular here.
-However, this area did have an interesting pattern of white chalcedony and quartz specimens occurring.
+However, this area did have an interesting pattern of white banded chalcedony that weren’t quite agates found all along the shores.

-You may be able to find some agates or thomsonite if you toss on some waders and hike through the water.
+You may be able to find some agates or even thomsonite if you toss on some waders and hike through the water, but this spot gets a heavy amount of beachcombing especially in the Summer months.

 Video Guide